jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 <!-- /TOC -->
 # Clustering: Overview
-Clustering enables multiple instances of the Frinx ODL Distribution to work together as one entity.
+Clustering enables multiple instances of the FRINX ODL Distribution to work together as one entity.
 Data from the in-memory MD-SAL tree is split into smaller sub-trees (inventory, topology, and default) and distributed across the machines (referred to as nodes) which are part of the cluster.

 This offers a number of benefits:

 ## High availability (HA)
-If you have multiple instances of Frinx ODL running as a cluster and one crashes, you would still have the other instances working and available.
+If you have multiple instances of FRINX ODL running as a cluster and one crashes, you would still have the other instances working and available.

 ## Data persistence
-You will not lose any data gathered by Frinx ODL after a manual restart or a crash.
+You will not lose any data gathered by FRINX ODL after a manual restart or a crash.
 After restarting, you can use the persisted data to reinstate shards to their previous state.

 ## Scaling
-If you have multiple Frinx ODL instances running as a cluster, you can potentially do more work or store more data.
+If you have multiple FRINX ODL instances running as a cluster, you can potentially do more work or store more data.

 ## Multiple node clustering
 ### a.
 Setting up
 **We recommend a minimum of three nodes** because a two node cluster will become unoperational if one node goes down.

-To run the Frinx ODL distribution in a three node cluster (that is, on three machines), do the following:
+To run the FRINX ODL distribution in a three node cluster (that is, on three machines), do the following:

 1\.
-Determine the three machines ('nodes') that will make up the cluster and copy the Frinx ODL distribution to each of those machines.
+Determine the three machines ('nodes') that will make up the cluster and copy the FRINX ODL distribution to each of those machines.

 2\.
 Unzip the controller distribution.

 3\.
-In the `{Frinx ODL main}/etc` directory, edit the file `org.apache.karaf.features.cfg`: Find the line that begins with '#odlFeaturesBoot'.
+In the `{FRINX ODL main}/etc` directory, edit the file `org.apache.karaf.features.cfg`: Find the line that begins with '#odlFeaturesBoot'.
 Remove '#' and add the feature 'odl-mdsal-clustering' (you can keep any other features you currently have listed, just use a comma to separate features).
 The format of that line of the file should be as follows:

 odlFeaturesBoot=odl-mdsal-clustering

 Save the file.

 4\.
-Run Karaf: In your main Frinx ODL directory, type
+Run Karaf: In your main FRINX ODL directory, type

     ./bin/karaf